Las Vegas Manufacturing Jobs Are Booming — What It Means for Housing Demand in 2026 — Las Vegas real estate

 • Engineers and supervisors: $85,000-$130,000/year

-Using the standard 28% housing ratio per NAR affordability guidelines and current mortgage rates of approximately 6.5% per Federal Reserve data:
+According to NAR, using the standard 28% housing ratio per NAR affordability guidelines and current mortgage rates of approximately 6.5% per Federal Reserve data:

 Calculations based on 6.5% rate, 30-year fixed, 5% down, estimated taxes/insurance per Clark County Assessor